yao-laboratory/cellMarkerPipe/README.md

 ``` shell
 pip install -e .
 ```
 The enviroment and software should be created and installed after this step.
-And you can check whether the installation is successful by running cellMarkerPipe in command line.
+And you can check whether the installation is successful by running cellMarkerPipe in command line at any directory.
 ``` shell
 cellMarkerPipe --version
 ```